fjebaker/md4zig/README.md

 A Zig wrapper around [md4c](https://github.com/mity/md4c) for parsing Markdown.

 Exposes a single function that puts a parser type together from comptime-known Zig functions.
+The parses itself also exposes only a single `parse` function.
 The generalisation to using vtables is left as an exercise to the user.

 ## Usage